Student Financial Planning

 Office – 515-271-2905 or firstname.lastname@example.org

-- If you have already completed the 2020-2021 FAFSA with Drake listed and have not received a Drake Financial Aid Award Packet or an Actions Requested Letter, contact the Office of Student Financial Planning.
+- If you have already completed the 2022-2023 FAFSA with Drake listed and have not received a Drake financial aid award offer, contact Financial Aid.

 OTHER IMPORTANT STEPS:

-- Keep your address, telephone number, etc. updated in MyDUSIS.
+- Keep your address, telephone number, etc. updated in myDrake.

 - Remember to have all transcripts forwarded to the Office of Admission as soon as possible.
 Credit evaluation is important in determining your federal student loan eligibility.

-The Office of Student Financial Planning is in Carnegie Hall, directly north of Cole Hall (Admissions Office).
-You can schedule an appointment or walk-ins are always welcome.
-Office hours are Monday through Friday, 8 a.m. - 4:30 p.m.
+The Financial Aid Office is located in Carnegie Hall, directly north of Cole Hall (Admissions Office).
+You can schedule an appointment or stop in during regular office hours (Monday through Friday, 8 a.m. - 4:30 p.m.).